Family and Medical Leave (FMLA)

 The 12 months need not be consecutive.
 The University will count all months worked except those that were worked prior to a long break in service (7 years or longer) unless that break was due to National Guard or Reserve military service or was pursuant to a written agreement indicating the employee’s intent to return to work.

 Only actual hours worked are included to determine eligibility.
-Vacation, sick, holiday and other hours not worked whether paid or unpaid do not count towards the 1,250 hour requirement.
+Vacation, incidental days, Short Term Income Replacement, holiday and other hours not worked whether paid or unpaid do not count towards the 1,250 hour requirement.
 However, military service covered under the Uniformed Services Employment and Reemployment Rights Act (USERRA) will count towards fulfilling both eligibility requirements.

 Eligible employees may take up to 12 weeks of Family and Medical Leave within a rolling 12 month period for the following reasons: